SOUTH BEACH WALK

 first building to your left is the Clevelander,

-which is undergoing renovations and reconstruction of the pool area.
+which has undergone renovations and reconstruction of the pool area.

 Strand on Ocean.
 This development entailed renovating four existing